 This allows for optimal protection of your child’s head and neck while also preventing serious injury or death due to an accident.

 However, if you choose to have your child face forward then there are some requirements that must be met according to North Carolina state law.
-In order for a car seat with a forward facing position to be legal, it must meet several criteria:

 1) Be able to accommodate the size and weight limit specified by the manufacturer.